MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/dns/create-dns-records-at-123-reg-co-uk.md

 Now that you've added the record at your domain registrar's site, you'll go back to Microsoft and request a search for the record.
 When Microsoft finds the correct TXT record, your domain is verified.

-1. In the Microsoft admin center, go to the **Settings** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834818" target="_blank">Domains</a> page.
+To verify the record in Microsoft 365:

-2. On the **Domains** page, select the domain that you are verifying.
+1. In the admin center, go to the **Settings** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834818" target="_blank">**Domains**</a>.

-3. On the **Setup** page, select **Start setup**.
+2. On the Domains page, select the domain that you're verifying, and select **Start setup**.

-4. On the **Verify domain** page, select **Verify**.
+3. On the **Verify domain** page, select **Verify**.

 > [!NOTE]
 > Typically it takes about 15 minutes for DNS changes to take effect.
 However, it can occasionally take longer for a change you've made to update across the Internet's DNS system.
-If you're having trouble with mail flow or other issues after adding DNS records, see [Find and fix issues after adding your domain or DNS records](../get-help-with-domains/find-and-fix-issues.md).
+If you're having trouble with mail flow or other issues after adding DNS records, see [Troubleshoot issues after changing your domain name or DNS records](../get-help-with-domains/find-and-fix-issues.md).

 ## Add an MX record so email for your domain will come to Microsoft